Creating effective marketing campaigns

 - Create campaign strategies to best position your company, product or service in the marketplace.

-- Develop the position to communicate what your company, products and/or services do and who they are for.
+- Develop a positioning statement to communicate what your company, products and/or services do and who they are for.

 - Test campaign messages (potentially) to determine if they draw audiences to the desired mindset.

 - Establish a practical and meaningful way to measure and evaluate campaign outcomes (in Step 5).